mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 ARMA = a nice model, but requires stationarity.
 ARIMA (differencing) is one way to achieve stationarity.

+We'll generate the data using the incredibly handy `generate_arma_sample` function from the `statsmodels.tsa.arima_process` library in Python.
+We can pass in the coefficients for our autoregressive and moving average components, then see randomly generated data for such a process.

 ## AR: Autoregression
 In a typical multivariate regression, you might model how features like _hours studied_ and _hours slept_ affect exam score.
 In an autoregressive model, you use _previous values of the target_ to predict _future values_.
 Rather than hours studied and slept, for example, you could use the student's two previous exam scores to predict their next score.